Alaska: Inside Passage Cruise

 In 1858, Victoria was a tent city and the base for some 25,000 prospectors on their way to the Frasier River gold fields.
 When Vancouver Island was incorporated with mainland British Columbia in 1868, Victoria became the capital of the entire province.

 Although it's a port city, Victoria is not as industrially oriented as Vancouver.
 The harbors, especially Inner Harbour, are dotted with pleasure craft, ferries and floatplanes.
 The city is renowned for its beautiful gardens, charming houses and very British feel.

 Cruise back to Seattle to board your homeward flight to Dublin.

-Price is based on 2 adults sharing and includes:
+Price is per adult based on two adults sharing and includes:

-- 7 night cruise on board the Ruby Princess, in an interior stateroom
+- 7 night cruise on board the Star Princess, in an inside cabin

 Please ask us about adding great value:

 - Upgrade your cabin type to balcony from €1908pp